 The pricing depends on the specific feature you choose, but you can start by taking a free trial.

-Fivetran is sleek, reliable, and highly intuitive.
+Fivetran is a sleek, reliable, and highly intuitive tool.
 Its biggest strength lies in its vast array of pre-built connectors, making it easy to integrate with virtually any data source.

 Features

-- Fivetran is suitable for replicating all application databases and files with high-performance data warehouses.
+- Fivetran is suitable for replicating all application databases and files to high-performance data warehouses.

-- With an easy five-minute setup, standardized cloud pipelines are fully managed without needing maintenance.
+- With an easy five-minute setup, you can standardize your cloud pipelines and have them fully managed without needing maintenance.

-- An intuitive, low-code interface that simplifies the creation of data workflows.
+- Provides an intuitive, low-code interface that simplifies the creation of data workflows.

 - It offers a wide range of pre-built connectors to various data sources.

-- Optimized for performance and scalability within cloud environments.
+- It’s optimized for performance and scalability within cloud environments.

 Pricing